csneuro/csneuro.github.io/nsemant.md

 There’s a problem: neural data are readily observable, but how do we decide on semantic categories?
 Several approaches were used.

-The first study we considered, Mitchell *et al.* (2008), used a technique from computational linguistics to approximate a word’s semantic features from collocations in a large corpus.
+The first study we considered, [Mitchell *et al.* (2008)][mitchell2008], used a technique from computational linguistics to approximate a word’s semantic features from collocations in a large corpus.
 Thus the assumption is that

 > the semantic features that distinguish the meanings of arbitrary concrete nouns are reflected in the statistics of their use within a very large text corpus.

 Testing trained classifiers against expected semantic values from analysis of a corpus, Mitchell *et al.* found, on the basis of success in moving from a word’s corporeal semantic features to predicted neural activity, that concrete nouns are associated with significant activity in both sensory-motor regions and non-sensory-motor regions.

-A direct continuation of this study is Just *et al.* (2010).
+A direct continuation of this study is [Just *et al.* (2010)][just2010].
 Instead of taking semantic categories for granted, factor analysis was used to isolate what came out to be just *three* brain groups from a selection of 60 concrete nouns that seemed to correspond to semantic properties having to do with eating, manipulability, and shelter.
 Further, using just brain activity in these three regions, semantic dimensions of an unknown word were able to be inferred with good accuracy.
 The inverse, moving from semantic dimensions of a word not in the training set to predict brain activity, was also done with good accuracy.
 That concrete nouns appear to *essentially* be parameterizations of only three factors is a very significant finding.

 Further, the activation patterns for words encoded in these three parameters was found to correlate strongly with analogous values obtained from the latent semantic analysis technique employed on a large English corpus, giving us confidence that the parameters have significance.